 offered, availability of drink brands and the prices charged?

 - Were their women customers?
 Women must feel respected and safe in the bar they visit.
 This is a huge "KEY" to bar success.

 Free Counseling Available:

-This is not a trick or something else to get you to buy something.
+This is not a trick or something else to suck you in to buying something.

-No, I help folks start any online or offline business as part of my mission to Pay It Forward to thank all the folks that have helped me.
+Nope, I help folks start any online or offline business as part of my mission to Pay It Forward to thank all the folks that have helped me in my businesses.